mdocekal/ClassMark/README.md

   * install_editable.sh is preferable choice please use it if you can

 If you want to install ClassMark on others systems (eg. Windows), than please take a look at install*.sh scripts to get inspiration.
 Their just consists of multiple pip3 commands and from their content is immediately clear what you need to install.

+At the end it is suitable to restart your computer.
+After restart finishes you should be able to run ClassMark with:

+	classmark

+## Examples
+Examples folder contains examples of data set files.